Survey in Characterizing Semantic Change: Methods for Semantic Change Characterization

 \subsection{Word frequency}

-Methods based on word frequency were among the first computational attempts to tackle semantic change and are still at the heart of \ac{lsc} and of many other linguistic approaches.
-Analysing word frequency in a corpus contributes to a direct interpretation of change, which in the context of characterization, is generally executed by counting co-occurrence with other words.
+Methods based on word frequency were among the first computational attempts to tackle semantic change and remain central to many linguistic approaches.
+Analyzing word frequency offers a direct interpretation of change, which, for characterization, usually involves counting co-occurrences with other words.